Why is my Lavender Turning Black? (How to Solve it)

 Lavender will not grow well in heavy soils such as clay or any soil that is naturally boggy and drains too slowly.

-If your garden soil is slow draining then I recommend that you plant or transplant your lavenders into pots which have far more favourable drainage then garden soil.
+If your garden soil is slow-draining then I recommend that you plant or transplant your lavenders into pots which have far more favorable drainage than garden soil.

-You can also amend the soil mix for pots much easier then garden soil to include materials such as horticultural grit and sand which improves drainage, balances the soils fertility and therefore emulates the preferred soil conditions of lavenders.
+You can also amend the soil mix for pots much easier than garden soil to include materials such as horticultural grit and sand which improves drainage, balances the soil fertility, and therefore emulates the preferred soil conditions of lavenders.

-Clear away any excess organic material that may accumulate around the lavender such as dead leaves in the Fall as this will hold onto moisture around the base of the plant and increase the likely hood of a fungal disease.
+Clear away any excess organic material that may accumulate around the lavender such as dead leaves in the Fall as this will hold onto moisture around the base of the plant and increase the likelihood of a fungal disease.

-Mulching with white stone can be a good way to keep the weeds down and to reflect light back onto the lavenders foliage and reduces surrounding moisture.
+Mulching with white stone can be a good way to keep the weeds down, and to reflect light back onto the lavender foliage and reduce surrounding moisture.

-Do not mulch with any materials that retain water such as, compost, leaf mould or well rotted manure.
+Do not mulch with any materials that retain water such as compost, leaf mold, or well-rotted manure.

 If the lavender is turning black or brown then you should remove the lavender from the ground.
 The fungal infections that turn lavender black exist in the soil and they thrive in damp conditions.